What is LSD Addiction?

 • Past trauma: Unresolved trauma in a person may be ‘using’ LSD for relief of feelings, causing addiction.

-What are treatments for LSD addiction?
+What are the treatments for LSD addiction?

 Treatment of LSD addiction needs to focus on the mental, emotional, and behavioral challenges faced by individuals.
 Though there are no specific medications available with regard to LSD addiction, there are a number of effective treatment strategies: